SBA Loans for Rental Property: Rules, Limitations & What You Should Know

 SBA loans are often considered the gold standard of small business financing.
 While loan funds cannot be used to purchase property solely for investment purposes, they do provide funding for owner-occupied commercial real estate.

 Since your business is only required to occupy 51% of the commercial property, you could potentially rent out the remaining space.
-This creates the opportunity to secure space to conduct business and generate some additional passive income.
+This creates the opportunity to secure space for conducting business and generating additional passive income.

 However, it’s crucial that you know and understand the rules and limitations to avoid violating the loan terms.
 Report any rental income, review your loan agreement, and discuss the process with your lender to avoid issues or penalties.